drakkan/sftpgo/docs/howto/lets-encrypt-certificate.md

 ## Enable HTTPS for SFTPGo Web UI and REST API

-Open the SFTPGo configuration file, search for the `httpd` section and change it as follow.
+You can open the SFTPGo configuration file, search for the `httpd` section and change it as follow.

 ```json
   "httpd": {